bstiffler582/NEM_2024_HMI_A/guide.md

 Let's try to call our function when the Combobox control's index is changed.
 If it doesn't work the first time, you may want to add some `console.log` statements to see what's going on.

-> When we go to call our function, make sure all of the bindings are appropriately accessible.
-For instance, the context/owner object seems to be *only scoped to the actions and conditions editor*.
-Passing a "hard" reference to the control might be the only way.
+> *Be careful using the Context *Owner* reference here.
+Our function needs to be able to resolve the control reference *outside* the scope of the Actions and conditions editor.

 We can refine this even more by changing the property name parameter to type `ControlPropertyName` and manually adding a `refTo` entry in the function metadata.
 How do we know to do this?
 We can reference the `CreateBinding` function's metadata in the `Packages` directory upon building any TcHmi project.